 Members of the Forestry Division of the Sorachi Regional Development Bureau

-• Toru Otsuki, Director of the Sorachi Regional Forest Office, Sunagawa Office
+• Toru Otsuki, Director of the Sunagawa Forest Office, Sorachi Regional Development Bureau

-• Keisuke Doi, Chief, Sunagawa Forest Office, Sorachi Regional Development Bureau
+• Keisuke Doi, Chief, Sunagawa Office, Forestry Division, Sorachi Regional Development Bureau

 About the Kita Sorachi Forest Association

-*The Kita Sorachi Forestry Association was formed in June 1999 when the Fukagawa City Forestry Association and the Hokuryu Town Forestry Association merged, and its area covers one city and six towns: Fukagawa City, Hokuryu Town, Uryu Town, Numata Town, Chishibetsu Town, Mosoeushi Town, and Horokanai Town.
+*The Kita Sorachi Forestry Association was formed in June 1999 by the merger of the Fukagawa City Forestry Association and the Hokuryu Town Forestry Association, and covers one city and six towns: Fukagawa City, Hokuryu Town, Uryu Town, Numata Town, Chishibetsu Town, Imobeushi Town, and Horokanai Town.

-As the local forest management body, the forestry association's mission is to continue to cultivate and protect local forests through cooperative efforts, contribute to the prevention of global warming through forest environment conservation and forestry development, and support healthy, secure and prosperous living standards by preserving water sources, ensuring the safety of the nation's land, providing a healthy forest environment and high-quality timber to the people.
+As the main body of forest management in the region, the forestry cooperative continues to cultivate and protect the region's forests through cooperative efforts, contributing to the prevention of global warming through the conservation of forest environments and the development of forestry.
+Its mission is to support healthy, secure and prosperous living standards by providing the public with the preservation of water sources, safety of the nation's land, a healthy forest environment and high-quality timber.

 A speech by Mr. Hitoshi Takebayashi, Representative Director and Chairman of the Kita Sorachi Forestry Association

-The children are in the third grade, and they collected cherry blossom seeds and planted them to become seedlings like these.
-These seedlings were planted last year by the current fourth graders.
+The children are in the third grade and they collected cherry blossom seeds and planted them to grow these seedlings.
+These are seedlings planted by the current fourth graders last year.

-The seedlings will grow to knee height by this fall.
+The seedlings will grow to about knee height by this fall.

 By the fall of the fifth grade, it will grow to shoulder height.

-In the autumn of their sixth grade, the children plant the grown trees as a graduation memorial.
+In the autumn of their sixth year, the fully grown trees are planted as a graduation commemoration.
+This series of events is the purpose of this event.

 This year marks the 10th anniversary.